mabbasiazad/portfolio/content/papers/paper1/index.md

 date: 2014-03-10
 tags: ["Structural control", "Active control", "Optimization", "Methodology", "Genetic algorithms"]
 author: ["Mehdi Abbasi Azad", Amir Markazi]
+description: "seismic vibration control"
-description: "The method proposed in this paper, simultaneously determines the number and location of actuators, installed in a building, in an optimal sense."
+summary: "The method proposed in this paper, simultaneously determines the number and location of actuators, installed in a building, in an optimal sense."
 cover:
     image: ""
     alt: ""